When your pinkeye problems are more than just M. bovis.....

 Moraxella bovis - Rod shaped

-Moraxella bovis is the most common cause of bovine pinkeye (by a very large margin).
+Moraxella bovis is the most common cause of bovine pinkeye.
 Fortunately, MAXI/GUARD Pinkeye Bacterin effectively prevents pinkeye if:

-1) The challenge is caused by M bovis,
+1. The infection is caused solely by M. bovis,

 However, another issue concerning bovine pinkeye is the increased prevalence of Moraxella bovoculi.
-Unfortunately no commercial vaccine available has the ability to prevent pinkeye when Moraxella bovoculi is present.
 MAXI/GUARD can lessen the impact (not as severe outbreaks/less incidence of blindness), but cannot fully protect against it.
 When we hear of a MAXI/GUARD vaccinated herd that has a pinkeye outbreak, we can be fairly confident in most cases that Moraxella bovoculi is the cause even before diagnostics are performed.
-In those cases, the best option is the combination between MAXI/GUARD and a quality autogenous program.
-The biggest mistakes that are made in this situation are:
+In those cases, we may recommend the combination between MAXI/GUARD and a quality autogenous program.

 Click Here For Most Common Questions About M. bovoculi.